🚨 We are the Oldest & Biggest Arena Animation Academy in Haryana. GURGAON'S ONLY ARENA CENTER

 9)- Timing

 The number of frames used in any action that affects the speed and emotion of a particular scene is the goal of this principle.
+Timing plays a crucial role in Game Design and animated storytelling.

 10)- Exaggeration